Here are some of the main parts of your plumbing system and how they work.

 If neither of these resolutions resolve the unsteady flow, this is typically a result of pressure fluctuations in the supply of water to the home.
 If your home is connected to the municipal system, contact your local utility company and notify them of the issue.
 If your home is connected to a well system, contact the company that installed the well system or a plumbing professional for further assistance.

 Clayton Built® homes will either have a gas or electric water heater.
 There are a couple of different places where your hot water heater may be located.
-Some possible locations are near the furnace or in the master bedroom closet.
+Some possible locations are near the furnace or in the primary bedroom closet.

 You can increase efficiency and save money by not overheating your water.
 The temperature of the water heater is preset to 105 degrees and we recommend keeping it at that temperature.
 You do have some room to adjust the temperature of the water heater if desired, but the temperature should not be set above 130 degrees to avoid overheating water and potential scalding.